Violence Prevention Education

 Help End Domestic Violence

 What will it take to end domestic violence in our communities?
-How can we address the root causes of domestic violence, support survivors as they heal from abuse, and prevent it from ever happening?
-These questions have been asked by countless survivors, advocates, agencies, and community members throughout the movement to end domestic violence.
-Pulling from the methodologies of domestic violence prevention strategies throughout the country and using several key theoretical approaches, YWCA aims to answer these questions and decrease domestic violence in Glendale and our surrounding communities.
+How can we address its root causes, support survivors, and prevent future abuse?
+These questions are central to the movement to end domestic violence.
+Drawing from nationwide prevention strategies and key theoretical approaches, YWCA aims to decrease domestic violence in Glendale and surrounding areas.

 Prevention Levels and Strategies